-If there is Inheritance Tax due you’ll need to complete tax form IHT400.
-If there is no Inheritance Tax due, you’ll need to complete form IHT205.
+If there is Inheritance Tax due you’ll need to complete the tax form IHT400.
+If there is no Inheritance Tax due, you’ll need to complete the form IHT205.

-It may be difficult for you to pay an Inheritance Tax bill before being granted Probate, as you won’t be able to access any money in the deceased’s estate until Probate is granted.
-A real Catch 22 situation.
-In a case like this, you should check to see whether the deceased had a life insurance policy in trust, as this would pay out even without Probate.
-Alternatively, you could talk to the deceased’s bank, as sometimes they will agree to release an amount direct to HMRC for Inheritance Tax without Probate.
+It may be difficult for you to pay an Inheritance Tax bill before being granted probate, as you won’t be able to access any money in the deceased’s estate until probate is granted.
+In a case like this, you should check to see whether the deceased had a life insurance policy in trust, as this would pay out even without probate.
+Alternatively, you could talk to the deceased’s bank, as sometimes they will agree to release an amount direct to HMRC for Inheritance Tax without probate.

-Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away, which could be used to help contribute towards your funeral costs or be left as a gift.
-If you are planning to leave the cash sum to help contribute towards funeral costs you can choose to add the Funeral Benefit Option to your plan if you apply by phone.
+Our Over 50s Fixed Life Insurance could allow you to leave a fixed cash sum to your loved ones when you pass away.
+This could be used to help contribute towards your funeral costs or be left as a gift.
+If you are planning to leave the cash sum to help contribute towards funeral costs, you can choose to add the Funeral Benefit Option to your plan if you apply by phone.
 T&Cs apply.